csesoc/vue-frontend-assessment/README.md

 ### 2.3 Tailwind
 Some of our flagship projects such as Jobs Board and Chaos uses Tailwindcss to style our components.
 Your task is to refactor the codebase so that it uses Tailwindcss.

+### 2.4 Testing
+You've been told that good code coverage and continuous testing is vital to the development process right?
+If not, it is right.
+In our flagship projects, you will hardly come across a piece of code that doesn't have some sort of test written for it.
+Well, for your task here, you will need to set up cypress to test the usability of your website.
+Write a simple test case that takes the user through the process of logging in.
+You are welcome to write more test cases if you want to :wink:

 *Hint: you may want to take a look into routing for Vue*

 <hr />